JavaMoney/javamoney-examples/javafx/money-javafx-binding/README.md

 If you run Maven from the command line instead of an IDE like Eclipse or NetBeans, please ensure, the `JAVA_HOME` environment variable points to an appropriate version of Java 8 or above.
 Either JRE or JDK as long as it contains JavaFX.

 ###Steps for Eclipse
-Add "jdk 1.8.0" or equivalent like "jre8" to your "Installed JREs" under Eclipse, if they don't exist there.
+Add "jdk 1.8.0" or equivalent like "jre8" to your "Installed JREs" in Eclipse, if they don't exist there.
 ![Image](/src/site/resources/images/Eclipse_JRE8_0_1.png "Add JRE to Eclipse")

 Under "Java Build Path" of "Project Properties" select the JRE System Library in the "Libraries" tab.